 As the expense of drone equipment has gone down, enthusiasm for images and video footage from a bird’s eye view has gone up.
 These images give the viewer a sense of vastness and openness that’s interesting and exciting— and now more welcome than ever as social distancing continues.
 The benefit is that distance—when used in still and video imagery—lends a bit of mystery that’s intriguing.
 As people stay home, quieter, less-traveled streets communicate a more relaxed pace.
 Many “dreaming of travel” videos produced during the pre-recovery weeks featured gorgeous, sweeping, wanderlust-inspiring drone footage.
 It’s almost irresistible.

-These images from a blog on Depositphoto.com are a great example of the interesting effects and drama different landscapes and architecture creates.
+These images from a blog on Depositphoto.com are a great example of the interesting effects and drama different landscapes and architecture create.

 Bright saturated color